Qengineering/YoloCam/README.md

 | Raspberry Pi 3B+ | 2.5 FPS | 2.52 FPS | 2.1 FPS | 1.05 FPS | 1.2 |
 | Raspberry Pi Zero 2W | 2.17 FPS | 0.78 FPS | 0.72 FPS | 0.4 FPS | 0.6 |

-The digital zoom works by cropping the frame and resizing it to the native resolution of 640x480.<br>
+The GPIO digital zoom works by cropping the frame and resizing it to the native resolution of 640x480.<br>
 High zooms require high-resolution video streams, which in turn require more computing power to process, leaving less for the deep learning model.
-Hence the lower frames per second (FPS).
+Hence the lower frames per second (FPS).<br><br>
+**Gdrive video clips: 640x480 @ 15 FPS.**

 ------------